misterspeedy/FsExcel/README.md

 FsExcel is based on [ClosedXML](https://github.com/ClosedXML/ClosedXML) but abstracts away many of the complications of building spreadsheets cell by cell.

-> This tutorial is also available as an <a href="https://raw.githubusercontent.com/misterspeedy/FsExcel/main/src/Notebooks/Tutorial.dib" download="Tutorial.dib">interactive notebook</a>!
-Download it, open in Visual Studio Code, and start generating spreadsheets for real!
+> *This tutorial is also available as an <a href="https://raw.githubusercontent.com/misterspeedy/FsExcel/main/src/Notebooks/Tutorial.dib" download="Tutorial.dib">interactive notebook</a>!
+Download it, open in Visual Studio Code, and start generating spreadsheets for real!*

 ---
 ## Hello World

-Here's the complete code to generate a spreadsheet with a single cell containing a string!
+Here's the complete code to generate a spreadsheet with a single cell containing a string.

 Run this and you should find a spreadsheet called `HelloWorld.xlsx` in your `/temp` folder.
 (Change the path to suit.)
 <!-- Test -->